In this article I want to show you exactly how I am planning to achieve more in 12 weeks than others achieve in 12 months.

 When I have a goal, I realized that when I plan out the first few steps and start walking, as soon as I get towards the end where I can see, the path will again reveal itself.

-So this is where, going back to my planning process, it works really for me to plan the next two to three steps.
+This is where, going back to my planning process, it works really for me to plan the next two to three steps.

 Step Three: I take action and complete these steps.